Infineon/XMC-for-Arduino/libraries/I2S/README.md

 `No level shifting needed as the XMC 2Go board runs at 3.3 V.`

-*  For the XMC1100 Boot Kit board the ports/pins connection should be as follows:
+*  For the KIT_XMC11_BOOT_001 board the ports/pins connection should be as follows:
     - BCLK -- P0.9
     - DATA -- P1.0
     - CLK -- P0.7
     - GND  -- GND (VSS)
     - 3.3V -- 3.3V (VDD)

-`Ensure that level shifting is in place as the microphone board has 3.3 V logic level, XMC1100 Boot Kit has 5 V by default.`
+`Ensure that level shifting is in place as the microphone board has 3.3 V logic level, KIT_XMC11_BOOT_001 has 5 V by default.`

 This configuration is defined in the respective board configuration files `pins_arduino.h`.